winitzki/scall/tutorial/programming_dhall.md

 ```

 The bifunctor `J x y = F x (H y)` is covariant in both `x` and `y`.
-So, we may use the joint recursion lemma and conclude that `T` is the greatest fixpoint of `J x x` with respect to `x` alone:
+So, we may use the nested fixpoint lemma and conclude that `T` is the greatest fixpoint of `J x x` with respect to `x` alone:

 ```dhall
 let T = GFix (λ(x : Type) → J x x)